bahmutov/cypress-examples/docs/recipes/click-random-element.md

   // pick a random item from the list
   .then(($li) => {
     const items = $li.toArray()
+    // use Lodash _.sample method to pick
-    return Cypress._.sample(items)
+    // a random element from an array return Cypress._.sample(items)
   })
   .then(($li) => {